 Assignment: Write down your purpose(s) in writing your book.

-What are the fundamental messages?
+What are your messages?

 It’s good to work out what messages you wish to impart to your reader early in the process.
 This will help you sort through all the information you’ll gather later, in order to figure out what will make the cut.
 It will also help you find your writing voice and determine how you want to tell your story (or share your wisdom).

-For instance, one of your messages for your memoirs might be about the value of perseverance.
+For instance, one of your messages for your memoir might be about the value of perseverance.
 Another message could center around the importance of ethical behavior in business.
 So, the individual stories that will make up the book should center around these themes.